Pre-Completion OPT FAQs

-The authorization process takes an average of 3 months (90 days) to be processed by USCIS.
+The authorization process takes an average of 3-5 months to be processed by USCIS.
 The maximum amount of time granted to work on F-1 OPT status is 12 months per degree level.
 F-1 students may apply to use some or all of the available 12 months of practical training during the course of study or may save some or all of the full twelve months to use after graduation.
-Your application must be received by USCIS within 30 days of the IS Advisor signature on the Form I-20.
+Your application must be received by USCIS within 30 days of the IS Advisor signature on page 1 of the Form I-20.

 3. If I complete one degree program, use 12 months of practical training, and then begin a second course of study, am I eligible for an additional 12 months of practical training?

 Yes, but only at a higher degree level.

 OPT is not a different visa status.
 A person with OPT authorization is still an F-1 student holding an EAD for OPT.

 When you possess the OPT Employment Authorization Document (EAD) issued by USCIS, and the effective start date listed on the employment document has been reached.

 You may use OPT while you are still in your degree program as follows: (1) part-time while school is in session, (2) full-time during annual vacation periods, and/or (3) full-time after a doctoral student completes all course requirements for the degree and has only the dissertation remaining.